The Pupil Premium is additional funding given to schools to support disadvantaged pupils and close the attainment gap between them and their peers.

 Use of pupil premium funding at Hook Junior School

-Our intentions for the investment of Pupil Premium funding during the current academic year is published in our Pupil Premium Grant Expenditure and Action Plan .
+Our intentions for the investment of Pupil Premium funding during the current academic year is published in our Pupil Premium Action Plan 2019 to 2020 .

-We explain how our Pupil Premium funding and has been invested in the previous academic year in our Pupil Premium Action Plan Impact report for 2016 - 2017 .
+We explain how our Pupil Premium funding and has been invested in the previous academic year in our Pupil Premium Overview of Expenditure .

 What will the impact be?